keenthemes/metronic-tailwind-html-integration/metronic-tailwind-flask/README.md

 ---

 ## ⚠️ Assets Directory Notice
-The `assets/` directory contains all Metronic CSS, JS, images, and vendor files. **It is gitignored by default** to avoid repository bloat and licensing issues.
+The `assets/` directory contains all Metronic CSS, JS, images, and vendor files. **It is gitignored by default**.
 If you clone this repo, you must manually copy the Metronic assets into `assets/` as described in [INSTALLATION.md](INSTALLATION.md).

 ---